- About Us

 Whether you are an existing community group or angling club or whether you are interested in forming a group to look after your local urban river – we can help you.

-In August and September 2009 the Wild Trout Trust's Trout in the Town Project was featured on two of Martin James's BBC Radio Lancashire At the Water's Edge angling programmes.
+Trout in the Town was featured on two of Martin James's BBC Radio Lancashire At the Water's Edge angling programmes.

 In the first programme, Martin interviewed project manager Paul Gaskell.
 The next programme featured Andy Pritchard of Colne Water Angling Club in East Lancashire, one of the clubs taking part in Trout in the Town.